Macro Crash Radar V3

 Crash Setup Detector

-Level: EARLY
+Level: NO

-Missing conditions: No clear liquidity stress
+Missing conditions: No meaningful credit stress; No broad volatility shock; No clear liquidity stress

 System Interpretation

-Market phase: Risk-off
+Market phase: Late-cycle

-Bond regime: Bond Bullish
+Bond regime: Bond Neutral

-Macro regime: Liquidity Tightening
+Macro regime: Late Cycle

 Core Market Stress (drives score)